Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I

 For example, the three worst cases in Table 4.1 are $A_4$ at levels 625, 835 and 1050, with $L_{\mathrm{max}}=3,2,2$ respectively.
-The cardinalities $\|P_{\!++}^{\,\ka}(A_4)\|$ range from around 6 billion to 50 billion for those three levels, but the numbers of $C_a$-orbits of $\la$ with integral conformal weight $h_\la$ between 2 and $L_{\mathrm{max}}$ are precisely 332, 181, and 212 respectively, well within the capabilities of any computer.
+The cardinalities $\|P_{\!++}^{\,\ka}(A_4)\|$ range from around 6 billion to 50 billion for those three levels, but the numbers of $C_a$-orbits of $\la$ with integral conformal weight $h_\la$ between 2 and $L_{\mathrm{max}}$ are precisely 332, 181, and 212 respectively, permitting a fast search.
 Indeed, in \cite{Gan-ii} we go significantly further.